nearprotocol/wasm-mock-vm/README.md

 # Setup

-In a blank Near AssemblyScript project you can install the needed dependencies:
+In a blank Near AssemblyScript project you need to install the following dependencies:

 ```
 npm install --save-dev wasm-mock-vm @as-pect/cli